BellaBradbury/Student-Database/README.md

 ---HELP---
   - **Search Feature** - Search is case insensitive and works with partial matches.
   - **'Search' input field** - Allows a string of characters to be typed which will then be checked against the database.
 After typing in the *Search input*, press enter or the *Search button* to have matched students display on the page.
-  - **'Search' (*magnifying glass icon*) button** - Displays any students that match the string entered in the *Search input* onto the page.
+  - **'Send Search' (*magnifying glass icon*) button** - Displays any students that match the string entered in the *Search input* onto the page.
 If no students match the search, the page will read 'There are no profiles matching your search.'.
+  - **'Clear Search' (*'X' icon*) button** - Resets 'Search' input field and displays all students.
   - **'Page' (*numbered at bottom of page*) buttons** - Displays appropriate students corresponding to the page number.
 Ex. *Page button* '1' displays students 1-9, *Page button* '2' displays students 10-19, and so on.

 </br>